Robin Thicke's GF April Love Geary Defends Breastfeeding Photo

 The 23-year-old posted on her Instagram page on Saturday a semi-censored photo of herself nursing their baby girl MIA while fully topless, prompting several people to leave criticizing comments.
 The photo was taken by Thicke.

-"I'm all for breastfeeding and having a choice how to feed your baby but WHY do people feel the need to post pictures of themselves doing it?!" one woman asked on Twitter.
+"I'm all for breastfeeding and having a choice how to feed your baby but WHY do people feel the need to post pictures of themselves doing it?!"
+British TV personality Chanelle Hayes asked on Twitter.
 "Especially the new pic of Robin Thicke's gf!
 She's got hair done, makeup on, both boobs out.
 So strange.
 What's the need?? #opinions."

 Geary responded to the woman on Instagram.